MP Estate Planning UK

 What penalties could apply for not keeping the register up to date?

-Failing to register or update within required times can lead to penalties and enquiries.
+Failing to register or update the TRS within required timeframes can lead to penalties of up to £5,000 for deliberate breaches.
+Even careless or late submissions may attract penalties.
 Accurate, timely records help avoid fines and protect your family’s estate planning from unwanted complications.
+The cost of keeping things current is minimal compared to the potential consequences of non-compliance.

 When does a trust also need to file a tax return in addition to TRS declarations?